 Wildcard Masks in ACLs Explained

-Wildcard masks are used to define criteria in ACL statements.
-Wildcard masks allow an administrator defines a single IP address or a range of IP addresses.
+Wildcard masks allow you to define a single IP address or a range of IP addresses in ACL statements.
 Without wildcard masks, you have to create an entry for each IP address.
 With wildcard masks, you can create a range of IP addresses that need the same actions.

 wildcard example

+Let's take an example.
 A subnet includes 75 IP addresses.
 From these IP addresses, you want to block 50 IP addresses.
 Without wildcard masks, you have to create 50 entries to block these IP addresses.
-With wildcard masks, you can create a range that includes these IP addresses.
+With wildcard masks, you can make a range that includes these IP addresses.
 Later, you can use this range to define criteria in the entry.
 This way, you can block or allow a range of IP addresses with a single entry.

 Both the wildcard mask and the subnet mask have a length of 32 bits.
 A bit has two states: ON and OFF.
-In binary, the ON state is written as 1, and the OFF state is written as 0.
+In binary, the ON state is represented by 1, and the OFF state by 0.

-In the subnet mask, an ON bit represents the network bit while the OFF bit represents the host bit.
+In the subnet mask, an ON bit represents the network bit while an OFF bit represents the host bit.

 subnet mask to wildcard mask

-In the wildcard mask, an ON bit represents the bit that you want to match while the OFF bit represents the bit that you want to ignore.
+In the wildcard mask, an ON bit represents the bit that you want to match, while an OFF bit represents the bit that you want to ignore.

 wildcard to subnet mask